r-zdevelop/deliveryapp/DOCKER_TUTORIAL.md

 # Add your user to docker group (avoid using sudo)
 sudo usermod -aG docker $USER

+# Apply group changes immediately (alternative to logging out)
+newgrp docker

-# IMPORTANT: Log out and log back in for group changes to take effect
+# OR log out and log back in for group changes to take effect
 ```

 ### Verify Installation